Conception Abbey: Basilica

 The Abbey Church of Conception was designed by Adrian Wewer, a Franciscan.
 The cornerstone was laid on 20 May 1883, and it was dedicated on 10 May 1891.
 Two years later in 1893 it was hit by a tornado.
 As the church was rebuilt the Beuron murals were added.
 On 10 May 1941 Pope Pius XII declared it a minor basilica.

-A two-decade $9 million restoration was completed in 1999.
+A two-decade, $9 million restoration was completed in 1999.

 Foundations

-Over the decades Conception Abbey attempted a number of foundations: St. Michael Priory in Cottonwood, Idaho; St. Benedict Abbey in Benet Lake, Wisconsin (1945); Mount Michael Abbey and High School in Elkhorn, Nebraska (1956); St. Pius X Monastery in Pevely, Missouri (1951); and Skt.
+Over the decades Conception Abbey attempted a number of foundations: St. Michael Priory in Cottonwood, Idaho; St. Benedict Abbey in Benet Lake, Wisconsin (1945); Mount Michael Abbey in Elkhorn, Nebraska (1953); St. Pius X Monastery in Pevely, Missouri (1951); and Skt.
 Knud's Kloster, a priory in Copenhagen, Denmark.
 St. Benedict Abbey and Mt.
 Michael Abbey are the two foundations functioning today.

 2002 shooting

 At about 8:40 am, on the morning of 10 June 2002, a 71-year-old man identified as Lloyd Robert Jeffress of Kearney, Missouri, went through the basilica into the monastery, killing Brother Damian Larson, 62, and Father Philip Schuster, 84, and wounding Father Kenneth Reichert, 68, and Father Norbert Schappler, 75.
 Jeffress carried into the basilica two boxes – one containing a MAK-90 rifle (a Chinese-made replica of the AK-47) and a stripped down .22 caliber rifle.
 Having made the circuit of the monastery hallways, Mr. Jeffress returned to the basilica where he shot and killed himself.
 Larson and Schuster were buried in the abbey cemetery following the Mass of Christian Burial celebrated on June 14, at which 1200 relatives and friends of the abbey were present.
 No motive has ever been determined for the shooting.

 A 2008 documentary was produced by St. Louis filmmaker Jay Kanzler.
 The film, which was shown at the 2008 St. Louis International Film Festival, discussed the way of life in the monastery, and the 2002 shooting.